 VM/370 was first released in 1972.
 It is a reimplementation of the earlier CP/CMS operating system.
 VM/370 is in fact an hypervisor than runs virtual machines.
 It comes with the Conversational Monitor System, a small (but very robust) single-user operating system for interactive computing.
 The last public domain version is Release 6 PLC 29.
-You can download it from Dave Wade’s web site.

 VM/370 Sixpack 1.3

 Up to recently, the Hercules distribution of VM/370 was the so-called Sixpack, version 1.2.
-It was maintained by Robert O’Hara and is now almost ten years old.
+It was maintained by Robert O’Hara and is now more than ten years old.
 Dave Wade just released version 1.3 as a first step toward a community edition.
 While waiting for that stable release of 1.3, I had put together what I called the Sixpack Extended 1.2+ (6PExt for short).
 Even though it is basically now obsolete, I will leave it here in sunset mode:

 VM/370 Community Edition